Microchip-MPLAB-Harmony/csp_apps_cec173x/apps/uart/uart_echo_blocking/readme.md

 # UART echo blocking

-This example application demonstrates how to use the UART peripheral to transfer block of data in a blocking manner.
+This example application demonstrates how to use the UART peripheral to transfer a block of data in a blocking manner.

 ## Description